stlab/libraries/docs/tools/docker-tools/README.md

 ### Building the docker image

-To build the docker image, first update the VERSION variable below (please use semantic versioning).
+To build the docker image, first, update the VERSION variable below (please use semantic versioning).
 Add a [release note](#release-notes).

 ```
 VERSION="1.0.1"